Last Updated on February 25, 2026 by Maged kamel

 Apply the equation for Cb to get the coefficient of moment for the fixed-end beam with three supports, and acted upon by a central load P. The CB value is 2.27.
 Thanks a lot.

-This is the PDF for the data used for the preparation of this post.
+This is the PDF containing the data used to prepare this post.

 This is the complete list of all posts related to Cb: